Josh Bell Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in the league.
+- The Royals pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals' 5.23 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.21 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to surrender 105 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (106 total, 1.2 per game).

-- The lefty's last time out was on Saturday against the Los Angeles Dodgers, when he went five innings, surrendering three earned runs while giving up five hits.
+- His last appearance was on Sunday against the Los Angeles Dodgers, when the righty tossed seven innings, surrendering one earned run while allowing four hits.

-- In seven games this season, the 26-year-old has a 4.14 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .239 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.